iannesbitt/hvo-timelapse/README.md

 9 6 * * * sleep 30; rm $HOME/Pictures/webcams/*/*.jpg # 9 minutes should be enough time
 ```

+By default, videos end up in a folder called `video0` inside the `YOURFOLDER` folder.

 You can check for duplicates in the current directory by calling `rmdup.sh`.
 You can also check for corrupted JPGs by calling `rmcorr.sh`.

+Questions?
+Let me know